 When it comes to keeping your customers happy, you probably do everything you can to ensure they view your brand positively.
 You engage with them on social media, greet them with a smile when they walk through your door, and reinforce your customer service support team with as many tools as possible to keep the truck rolling along.

-The omnichannel customer experience is how customers interact with your brand through the communication channel of their choice.
+The omnichannel customer experience (also known as omni channel experience, or omni channel customer service) is how customers interact with your brand through the communication channel of their choice.
 This means customers can engage seamlessly with the same support agent as they switch channels.
 The conversation may start over the phone, switch to text messaging and then follow up with an email.
 This creates one, lifelong, conversation between you and your customer.

 Customer Experience Channels